zachcp/datalevin/planner.md

 Instead of returning a list of full datoms, the query index access functions should return a list of bound values of variables instead.
-This would avoid repetitively deserialize known component of a triple pattern, and then have to ignore them during joins.
-This is also consistent with the results of bitmap operations on "classes" and "links" indices, i.e. they return a list of sorted entity ids.
+This would avoid repetitively deserializing known components of a triple pattern, and then have to ignore them during joins.
+Such results are also consistent with the results of bitmap operations on "classes" and "links" indices, i.e. they return a list of sorted entity ids.

+As mentioned, each sub-query can be executed by different thread in parallel, so large query can be performed more quickly on a multi-core system.

 ## Reference